greenm01/vb4x/docs/vb4x_specs.md

 ### 2\.3.4 Task Force

-A Task Force is temporary grouping of squadrons for the specialized purpose of combat.
+A Task Force is temporary grouping of squadrons organized for combat.
 After the cesattion of hostilities the task force is disbanded and surviving squadrons return to their respective fleets.

 Merchant marine ships aand Starbases do not join a Task Force.
 Refer to Combat procedures in Section 5.